 However that may be, youth policies have mainly adopted a generational approach.
-Policies aimed at specific groups of young people are hard to find, with the notable exception of those aimed at young people with disabilities, young people belonging to ethnic minorities such as gypsies and, to a lesser extent, young immigrants.
+Policies aimed at specific groups of young people are hard to find, with the notable exception of those aimed at young people with disabilities, young people belonging to ethnic minorities such as Roma and, to a lesser extent, young immigrants.
 The main target groups are unemployed young people who have abandoned their studies and young people with disabilities.
 However, young immigrants do not appear to be an established policy area.
-This ambiguity of youth policies is reflected in studies on youth work in Spain (European Commission, 2006; 2009).
-One example of this is the absence of a specific "youth" line of research in national R&D plans.
+This ambiguity of youth policies is reflected in studies on youth work in Spain (European Union-Council of Europe Youth Partnership, 2006, 2009).
+One example of this is the absence of a specific "youth" line of research in national research and development plans.
 Although we do not seem to have specific studies on youth work, there are some reference publications dealing indirectly with the subject, such as the youth reports produced by INJUVE every four years since 1985.
-This body is also responsible for the Youth Review which is widely distributed in Spain.
-Attention should also be drawn to the youth reports produced since 1982 by the Fundación Santa María and to the periodic statistical reports produced by the Spanish Youth Council, among many others.
+This body is also responsible for the Youth Review that is widely distributed in Spain.
+Attention should also be drawn to the youth reports produced since 1982 by the Fundación Santa María, and to the periodic statistical reports produced by the Spanish Youth Council, among many others.